ilhamhanif/simple-cdc-service/README.md

 #### Database ClickHouse

-CLickHouse has a role as target database.
+ClickHouse has a role as target database.

 ```
   clickhouse: